Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Results

 For strains with equal chirality, our simulations~(described below) showed excellent agreement with the experimental observations (Fig.~\ref{fig:model_works}).
 The simulations not only reproduced the formation and bending of sectors, but also exhibited the same logarithmic twisting of sector boundaries as in the experiments.
 Thus, the few ingredients in our model are sufficient to describe the chiral growth in compact microbial colonies.

 In simulations, cells grow and move in a two-dimensional habitat.
 The movement is stochastic and short-ranged, but potentially biased relative to the direction of the local density gradient.
 For non-chiral populations, the bias is along the gradient, in the direction of the outward growth.
-This bias accounts for the effects of chemotaxis towards nutrients and higher pressure within the colony.\footnote{Since reaction-diffusion models allow for an arbitrary dependence of the growth and motility rates on the population density, one can use this freedom to implicitly account for the variation in mechanical pressure and nutrient concentration within the colony.} For chiral cells, the direction of movement is not collinear with the applied force~\cite{bechinger:active_crowded}, so the bias in cell movement makes a nontrivial angle with the local gradient of the population density.
+This bias accounts for the effects of chemotaxis towards nutrients and higher pressure within the colony.
+For chiral cells, the direction of movement is not collinear with the applied force~\cite{bechinger:active_crowded}, so the bias in cell movement makes a nontrivial angle with the local gradient of the population density.
 The sign and magnitude of this angle control the handedness and the strength of chirality.
 A detailed description of the simulation procedure is provided in Methods and SI.

 In the deterministic limit, our simulations are described by the following reaction-diffusion equation:

 where~$t$ is time,~$n^{(\alpha)}$ is the population density of strain~$\alpha$,~$g^{(\alpha)}$ is a density-dependent per capita growth rate, and the flux~$J$ is given by